 The most commonly implicated substances in prenatal exposure include heroin and cocaine.
-Additionally, women who are diagnosed with the major depressive disorder are more likely to be prescribed potent antidepressant medications that can cause NAS.
+Additionally, women who are diagnosed with a major depressive disorder are more likely to be prescribed potent antidepressant medications that can cause NAS.

 Alcohol use during pregnancy and cigarette smoking has also been associated with NAS.
 Alcohol use during pregnancy can also cause a distinctive disorder known as fetal alcohol syndrome that is associated with mental retardation.

 Discontinuation of opioids after their acute use during delivery can also cause significant withdrawal symptoms in a newborn that can resemble NAS.